MarsBased/handbook/guides/seo-guidelines.md

 Since 2015, <a href="http://thenextweb.com/google/2015/12/17/unsecured-websites-are-about-to-get-hammered-in-googles-search-ranking/#gref" title="HTTPS sites rank better in Google" target="_blank">HTTPS-enforced websites rank better</a>.
 Therefore, make sure you include HTTPS in your project.

-As we specified briefly in the Google Webmaster Tools section, you will need to add the HTTPS variants of your domain.
+As we specified briefly in the Google Search Console section, you will need to add the HTTPS variants of your domain.

 # Tags, metatags and else